eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

 4. Once test passes, open a PR.
 It will then be reviewed by other members of the Bioconda community.
 5. If the review is successful, your recipe will then get merged into the master branch.

+## Run CellProfiler with UI
+The meta.yaml recipe above only enables you to start CellProfiler in headless mode.
+If you need UI, additional software package `wxpython` from thrid party conda channels are required.
+These channels are not maintained by biconda community.
+CellProfiler recommend "daf" channel for its UI dependencies, and the version of `wxpython` must be `3.0.2.0` for CellProfiler v3.19.

+To enable UI, there are two ways

+**Option 1:**

+- At Step 3, add "daf" channel to conda.
+Make sure it is at the bottom of your `.condarc` file.

+`conda config --add channels daf`

+- At Step 4, add the following dependency to the `run` section of the recipe file.

+`wxpython =3.0.2.0`

+**Option 2:**

+At Step 8, install `wxpython=3.0.2.0`

+`conda install -c daf wxpython=3.0.2.0 `